LLThomas/LLThomas/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on PD.
+- 🔭 I’m currently learning db.
 - 👯 摸鱼小能手！
 <!--
 **LLThomas/LLThomas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.